 The accompanying unaudited Consolidated Financial Statements have been prepared in accordance with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X and do not include all of the information and notes required by GAAP for complete financial statements.
 Similarly, the December 31, 2014, Consolidated Balance Sheet was derived from audited financial statements, but does not include all disclosures required by GAAP.
+In management's opinion, these unaudited financial statements include all adjustments necessary for a fair statement of financial results.
 All adjustments are of a normal, recurring nature, except as otherwise disclosed.
-Operating results for the three months ended March 31, 2015, are not necessarily indicative of results that may be expected for any other interim period or for the year ending December 31, 2015.
-For further information, refer to the Consolidated Financial Statements and notes included in our 2014 Form 10-K.
+Operating results for the six months ended June 30, 2015, are not necessarily indicative of results that may be expected for any other interim period or for the year ending December 31, 2015.
+For further information, refer to the Consolidated Financial Statements and notes include in our 2014 Form 10-K.